Azure/fleet/docs/howtos/affinities.md

 * a label selector, which specifies a set of labels that a cluster must have or not have before it can be picked;
-* a property selector, which specifies a cluster property requirement that a cluster must satisfy beofre it can be picked;
+* a property selector, which specifies a cluster property requirement that a cluster must satisfy before it can be picked;
 * a combination of both.

 For the specifics about property selectors, see the